 - Students who have been excluded from a school, if approved by the Regional Director.

+Applications for enrolment from any other person, not meeting the criteria outlined above is an out-of-catchment enrolment application.
+A Principal cannot enrol out-of catchment students unless there is sufficient spare capacity to do so after ensuring capacity is left available for current and future students living in-catchment and students entitled to enrol as if in-catchment.
 Students from outside the catchment area applying for enrolment are placed on a waiting list.
-These applications are assessed in order of receipt within the following order of groupings:
+These applications for enrolment are assessed in order of receipt within the following order of groupings:

 1. For P-12 schools:

 - Primary school-aged siblings of students currently enrolled in the secondary campus.

 - Secondary school-aged siblings of students currently enrolled in the primary campus.

 - Students who live within the primary catchment, but upon enrolment would be attending the secondary campus.